OscarAC/aws-bincity/README.md

 &nbsp;

-When deploying the stack, a VPC, Subnet, and a EC2 Keypair must be provided which will be used for the cofiguration of the LoadBalancer and the AutoScalingGroup.
+When deploying the stack, a VPC, Subnet, and an EC2 Keypair must be provided which will be used for the configuration of the LoadBalancer and the AutoScalingGroup.

-Also, a temporary password for the administrator account of the Influxdb will be asked, this can be used for a initial sign-in unto the Influxdb UI with the username admin, **just remember to change it**.
+Also, a temporary password for the administrator account of the Influxdb will be asked, this can be used for an initial sign-in unto the Influxdb UI with the username admin, **just remember to change it**.

-This instance can be modified to be within a private subnet boundries and unaccesable from the public internet, this will require some modifications to the Stream Reactor configuration in order for it to reach the private instance.
+This instance can be modified to be within private subnet boundaries and inaccessible from the public internet, this will require some modifications to the Stream Reactor configuration for it to reach the private instance.

 &nbsp;